Thank you for visiting the HONG KONG HP Store

 Warning: Some of the video games listed below are not suitable for younger viewers.
 Please use caution and check each game’s ESRB rating before allowing children to play it, especially those rated M for Mature.
 M-rated video games may contain content that is inappropriate for children and/or unlabeled content that exposes younger viewers to explicit messages and themes.

 The appeal of the classic dungeon crawler has never waned, inspiring a continually growing list of beloved franchises and titles.
-It’s easier than ever to get lost in your own favorite quest for loot or exploration.
-Rich environments, large and engaging communities, along with diverse approaches to gameplay all help set titles apart.
+It’s easier than ever to get lost in your favourite quest for loot or exploration.
+Rich environments, large and engaging communities, along diverse approaches to gameplay all help set titles apart.

-Our list of dungeon crawlers covers the top ten to check out in 2022, mixing a few classics with new experiences that can stand up to the old favorites.
+Our list of the best dungeon crawler games covers the top ten to check out in 2022, mixing a few classics with new experiences that can stand up to the old favourites.
 You may find a few familiar legends that have always delivered great support and community, but there are also new titles and even crossovers that build on a variety of popular game styles.

 Here are the games we’ll focus on today (in no particular order):

 Developer: Mojang | Release Date: May 26, 2020

 Our first title, Minecraft Dungeons, is a new dungeon game offshoot from developer Mojang, who created the now-iconic building-block universe of Minecraft.
 That game focuses on building with a minimalist approach to physics and textures to create expansive, procedurally-generated universes for players to explore and enjoy.